 Tanyard Creek trail in Bella Vista – Great walking trail with streams, a swinging bridge and a waterfall!

-Terra Studios in Durham – The kids loved walking around the gardens and paths and looking at all of the strange and unique pottery creatures.
+Terra Studios in Durham – Kids love walking around the gardens and paths to look at all of the strange and unique pottery creatures.
 You can also watch pottery and bluebirds of happiness being made.
 Before you leave have a snack in the coffee shop and sit in a really cool booth.